Learn

 head shot of a happy light tan golden retriever looking into the camera

 Dog owners can administer ashwagandha to their dogs through several convenient forms.
 These specifically formulated supplements can fit nicely into pets' daily routines.
 The key is choosing a product your pup will accept easily and consistently.
-We will discuss them in more detail in the next section, but here are the main forms available:
+Here are some options:

 Determining how much ashwagandha to give your pet is crucial for safety and effectiveness.
-The recommended dosage can vary based on your dog’s size, age, and health condition.
-You can refer to the supplement's packaging and ask your vet for advice.
-But here’s a general dosing guide:
+The recommended dosage can vary based on your dog's size, age, and health condition.
+Here's a general dosing guide:

 Should Dogs Have Ashwagandha Every Day?